 Users can add tags to their WordPress posts along with categories.
-However, while a category may cover a broad range of topics, tags are smaller in scope and focused to specific topics.
+However, while a category may cover a broad range of topics, tags are more narrow in scope and focused on specific topics.
 Think of them as keywords used for topics discussed in a particular post.

 Can you make that sentence or paragraph shorter?

 There is a tremendous amount of information online about writing for the web and getting more people to read and share your content.
-Implement the basics and you’ll notice a difference in website traffic.
+Implement the basics, and you’ll notice a difference in website traffic.